-- Primary building entrances shall have clearly defined and provide shelter from the sun, wind, rain and snow, and include two (2) of the following:
+- A. Each building shall have clearly defined customer entrances with no less than two (2) of the following;

 - a.
-Canopy, arcade or portico.
+Canopy, arcade or portico

 - b.
-Overhang or recess.
+Overhang or recess

 - c.
-Raised corniced parapet.
+Raised corniced parapet

 - d.
-Peaked roof or arch.
+Peaked roof or arch

 - e.
-Architectural detail such as columns, tile work, stone or moldings integrated into the building structure.
+Architectural detail such as columns, tile work, stone, detailing or moldings integrated into the building structure

 - f.
-Integral planters or wing walls and incorporate landscape areas and/or places for sitting.
+Integral planters or wing walls and incorporate landscaped areas and/or places for sitting

 - g.
-Special landscape or site feature.
+Display windows